 ORIGINALLY FROM New Plymouth, Kendra Cocksedge is very much a Cantabrian for her rugby, but the whole country is happy to claim her as one of the leading players in the world game.

-She was ﬁrst recognised in 2006 with selection for the Taranaki and Hurricanes Schools, where her intuitive halfback play, allround skills and goalkicking ability ﬁrst came to the fore.
+She was ﬁrst recognised in 2006 with selection for the Taranaki and Hurricanes Schools, where her resourceful, intuitive halfback play, allround skills and goalkicking (and dropkicking) ability ﬁrst came to the fore.

-Now an integral member of the Black Ferns, she was awarded World Rugby women's player of the year in 2015, the same season she was named New Zealand Rugby women's player of the year, mainly for her sterling displays in the Women’s Super Series in Canada.
+Among her many gongs.
+Cocksedge was awarded World Rugby Women’s Player of the Year in 2015, the same season she was named New Zealand Rugby Women’s Player of the Year, mainly for her sterling displays in the Women’s Super Series in Canada.

 Kendra Cocksedge NEWSView all